 - In a large bowl, add the dry ingredients and stir until combined.
-Add melted butter and work through dough until crumbly.
+Add melted butter and work through the dough until crumbly.
 Press 3/4 of this mixture into the bottom of your baking pan very firmly.
 Bake crust for 10 minutes.
 Remove from oven.

 - Sprinkle the remaining crust mixture on top of the berry layer.

 - Bake in the preheated oven for 30 to 40 minutes until golden.
-Cool completely in pan.
+Cool completely in the pan.

-- Using paper overhang, carefully remove shortbread from pan; place on cutting board.
+- Using paper overhang, carefully remove the shortbread from pan; place on cutting board.
 Cut into 4 quarters; cut each quarter in half, then in half again, until you get the desired size/ amount of squares.

 P.S.
 The Mahonia is pretty easy to identify but please remember if you are not 110% sure that you’ve got the Mahonia berry – don’t eat it!!!